|

 to the taverns, and stipulated that each man must either find

 paid employment within three months or leave the city.
-Thus he
+Thus, he

-Dol Amroth.
+streets of Dol Amroth.

 Once the galley was completely empty, Imrahils palace guard